department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - research plan.md

 * As the app adds more functionality or a Veteran gets more benefits from VA, Veterans have to do more work to complete tasks and find information related to them.

 The VA Flagship mobile app team believes that bringing personalized content to the VA mobile app’s home screen will help new and current app users keep up with and manage their interactions across VA and find value in the app that they aren’t discovering now.
+This particular study will help us examine if/how the personalized homescreen design impacts project success metrics and identify opportunities to improve it as part of the [VA Mobile App's Personalization efforts](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/va-mobile-app/features/design-personalization).

 See also: [VA Mobile App - Personalized Home Screen - Product Brief](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/va-mobile-app/features/design-personalization/product/Personalized_homescreen-Product-Brief-2023.md)